Parties around WSU’s Greek Row linked to ‘substantial increase’ in COVID-19 cases

 Health officials have noticed a “substantial increase” in coronavirus cases among Washington State University students living off campus in Pullman, according to university officials.

-On Sunday, Whitman County Public Health announced 30 new COVID-19 cases, all among people between the ages of 20 to 39, one of whom lived in a house on Greek Row.
-The majority of the other cases were also among WSU students, and many were traced back to gatherings around Greek Row, said university spokesman Phil Weiler.
+On Saturday, Whitman County Public Health announced 30 new COVID-19 cases, all among people between the ages of 20 and 39, one of whom lived in a house on Greek Row.
+The majority of the cases were among WSU students, and many were traced back to gatherings around Greek Row, said university spokesperson Phil Weiler.

-WSU decided in July to hold classes virtually, with fall semester starting Monday, but some students have returned to Pullman, primarily to live off-campus.
-Pullman Police Chief Gary Jenkins said officers have responded to a dozen complaints about parties violating health directives in the College Hill area in the past two weeks, including one that had more than 50 attendees.
+WSU decided in July to hold classes virtually, with fall semester starting Monday, but some students have returned to Pullman, primarily to live off campus.
+Pullman police Chief Gary Jenkins said officers have responded to a dozen complaints about parties violating health directives in the College Hill area in the past two weeks, including one that had more than 50 attendees.
 Jenkins expects the problem to worsen as more students return.

 “We are very displeased and disappointed that students were not following the state guidelines to stay safe and healthy,” Weiler said.